How To Troubleshoot Your WordPress Website?

 Database caching expands your main database by reducing unnecessary strain.
 Usually, this happens through regularly read data.
 It stores database results so that they can return more quickly the following time.

-It would be preferable if you cleared your database cache while debugging, as this would enable you to determine the source of the error.
+You should clear your database cache while debugging, as this enables you to determine the source of the error.

 4. Deactivate Your Plugins: